ICT-CoU/android-lab-code/README.md

 All android lab code gathered in one project.

 ## How to run
-* Download the zip file from this [link](https://github.com/ICT-CoU/android-lab-code/archive/refs/heads/main.zip)
+* Download the zip file from this [link](https://github.com/ICT-CoU/android-lab-code/archive/refs/heads/main.zip).
-* Extract the zip file
+* Extract the zip file.
-* Run this file on android studio
+* Run the extracted file on android studio.
-* Wait some time for gradle build
+* Wait some time for gradle build.
 * Then run the app and explore the code.

 ## Implemented